hashicorp-services/tfm/site/docs/faqs.md

 ## Is `tfm` supported by our HashiCorp Global Support Team?

 Currently there is *no official support* whatsoever for `tfm`.
-This project was developed intially to assist Implementation Engineers if a migration project was to occur as we knew a few key customers are anticipating a move from TFE to TFC.
+This project was developed intially to assist TFE/TFC Administrators/Engineers if a migration project was to occur.

 ## I have a feature request